 The Illinois Supreme Court expands the reach of the Code of Civil Procedure’s six-year statute of repose, 59 TRIAL BRIEFS (ISBA, Chicago, Ill.), March 2014, at 1 (co-written with The Honorable Russell W. Hartigan)

-Professional Member, International Association of Privacy Professionals
+Former Professional Member (2018-2020), International Association of Privacy Professionals

 Vice-Chair of Membership, Los Angeles County Bar Association

 Associate Attorney, Lewis Brisbois Bisgaard & Smith LLP (2015–2018)

 Certified Information Privacy Professional, United States and Europe

 Member of Board of Directors and Committee Co-Chair, Temple Beth Israel of Highland Park and Eagle Rock

 - Loyola University Chicago School of Law (J.D. magna cum laude)

 - University of California, Berkeley (B.A.)